ZhonglinChen/MSA-2020-Phase1-FrontEndDev-ReactWebApp-Assignment/README.md

     - Images/*
 ```

-In the "trigger" section, the pipeline is set to run only when a commit is pushed to the 'master' branch and 'develop' branch except that only change was made to the 'README.md' file or any '.yml' files started with azure.
+In the "trigger" section, the pipeline is set to run only when a commit is pushed to the 'master' branch and 'develop' branch except when only change was made to those 'README.md' related files or any '.yml' files started with azure.

+### Build Pipeline - Variables

+The following is the variables of the build pipeline:

 ```yaml
 variables: